 Metrics

 Migrating?
 This command replaces the pre-restructure --metrics flag.
-The aggregated report previously selected with -O markdown now lives under bca report, and the CI/IDE offender formats (Checkstyle, SARIF, code-climate, clang-warning, msvc-warning) moved to bca check --output-format <fmt>.
+The aggregated report previously selected with -O markdown now lives under bca report, and the CI/IDE offender formats (Checkstyle, SARIF, code-climate, clang-warning, msvc-warning) moved to bca check --report-format <fmt>.
 See the migration guide.

 Display metrics